Harvard College: History

+The University of Oxford and University of Cambridge, two of the oldest and most prestigious universities in the English-speaking world, have long been structured with individual colleges as part of the larger university and with each college including an association of scholars that shared room and board.
+Harvard's founders may have envisioned it as the first in a series of sibling colleges replicating the Oxford and Cambridge model, which would eventually constitute a university, though no further colleges materialized in the colonial era.
+The Indian College was active from 1640 to no later than 1693, but it was a minor addition not operated in federation with Harvard according to the English model.
+Harvard began granting higher degrees in the late eighteenth century, and it was increasingly styled Harvard University, even as Harvard College was increasingly thought of as the university's undergraduate division in particular.

 Harvard College is currently responsible for undergraduate admissions, advising, housing, student life, athletics, and other undergraduate matters except instruction, which is the purview of the Harvard Faculty of Arts and Sciences.
 The body known as the President and Fellows of Harvard College retains its traditional name despite having governance of the entire university.
 Radcliffe College, established in 1879, originally paid Harvard faculty to repeat their lectures for women.

 Since the 1970s, Harvard has been responsible for undergraduate matters for women, though women's Harvard diplomas were countersigned by the President of Radcliffe until a final merger in 1999.